 All the while, people talked and talked.
 With so much to say, they no longer bothered to mmm.

 A hummingbird in an orchard of diluted nectar may stick its tongue down every flower but never extract satisfaction from the faded fluid.
 A person in a world of modern language may lend his voice to every word but never conjugate fulfillment from the flat sounds.
-Words could never give what the hum gives so freely, but the humans had lost it, they became head-wise and heart-foolish.
+Words can never give what the hum gave so freely, but the humans had lost it, they became head-wise and heart-foolish.
 They forgot to remember the keystone beneath it all.
-They forgot to remember that the world used to murmur back.
+They forgot to remember that the world used to sing back.

 Sometimes the earth would agitate itself with a quake and a sputter, in a weak and desperate attempt to remind humans of what they are capable of together, but such tremors only made the people talk more.
-The earth, weary with the effort of strumming itself, returned back to dormancy like a bear who wakes to find that the long winter has not yet passed.
-The earth has not truly resonated with its own songs for centuries.
+And the earth, weary with the effort of strumming itself, returned back to dormancy like a bear who wakes to find that the long winter has not yet passed.
+The earth has not truly resonated with its own song for centuries.

 Listen.
 One day, there will be a pair of lovers in a crowded bar.
 The voices of the crowd will clamor together loudly and the couple will not be able to hear each other speak.
 Their minds will be full of thoughts but their words will be useless in the throng.
 So, the woman will draw close to the man and she will utter a single sound against the soft of his neck: “mmm.”
 He will feel the vibration of her sound, he will feel her acceptance of that moment and of him and of what they are sharing, and he will be overcome with its purity.
 “Mmm” he will say in return.
 Their eyes will meet and they will sing their simple song together, feeling the peace of that noise and knowing in the base of their souls that there is some truth to what they have just done.